Important Terminologies in Term Insurance Explained

 Death benefit refers to the total amount which the nominee gets from an insurance company in case of the insured person’s death within the policy term.
 This amount is normally equal to the sum assured.
 However, if there are riders in an insurance policy, the death benefit amount may be higher than the sum assured amount.9.
 Riders

 Riders refer to the add-ons to your prevailing term life insurance plan.
 In other words, they provide additional coverage against risks.
-These add-ons may be accidental death benefits, critical illness, etc. The policyholder has to pay more for riders while purchasing the insurance policy.10.
-Claim
+These add-ons may be accidental death benefits, critical illness, etc. The policyholder has to pay more for riders while purchasing the insurance policy.

-An insurance claim refers to an official request made to an insurer in order to reimburse against losses covered under an insurance policy.
+An insurance claim refers to an official request made to an insurer to reimburse against losses covered under an insurance policy.
 When a policyholder dies within the policy term, their nominee will not get the sum assured instantly.
-They will have to file this claim with the insurance company in order to get the amount.11.
+They will have to file this claim with the insurance company to get the amount.11.
 Free Look Period

 Generally, every insurance policy has a free look period that refers to the duration within which you can dismiss the insurance plan without paying penalties.
 However, this time span may vary from one policy to another.12.
 Grace Period

-The grace period refers to the time extension that an insurance company provides if you are unable to pay the premium for the renewal of your insurance plan on the due date.
-This ‘Grace Period’ is usually 15 days if it is a monthly premium payment mode.
-Additionally, when it comes to the annual premium payment mode, 30 days grace period is given.
-Even after the grace period, if you fail to clear the premiums, your policy will lapse.13.
+The grace period refers to the time extension that an insurance company provides if you cannot pay the premium for the renewal of your insurance plan on the due date.
+This 'Grace Period' is usually 15 days if it is a monthly premium payment mode.
+Additionally, when it comes to the annual premium payment mode, a 30-day grace period is given.
+Even after the grace period, your policy will lapse if you fail to clear the premiums.13.
 Surrender Value

-Knowing the terms used in insurance will help you to make a well-informed decision while buying a term life insurance.
+Knowing the terms used in insurance will help you make a well-informed decision when buying term life insurance.
 If there is any confusion, you should talk to an insurance agent or consultant without fail.

 Can two term insurance policies be purchased together?